 Alexis Miles is passionate about communication that transforms hearts and minds and is a founding board member of the award-winning Motus Theater, which uses original theater to facilitate dialogue on critical issues of our time and build alliances across diverse segments of the community.
 Alexis has a long history of volunteerism and social activism in the service of equity, justice, and community development.
 She is a Senior Professional in Human Resources, the senior-most HR certification, and specializes in the creation of high performance work environments.
 A graduate of the University of Michigan Law School, Alexis is a member of the Michigan State Bar.

 Infrastructure Builder, Occasional Co-Host

 Jes Rau is a facilitator, trainer, and organizational leader.
 For over 20 years, Jes has been dedicated to the advancement of equity both as an activist and working within the nonprofit sector.
 They have coordinated national and international youth conferences across the globe and have facilitated hundreds of trainings in topics of anti-oppression, positive youth development, trauma informed practices, emotional regulation, communication, and community visioning for action.
-Currently, Jes is the Diversity, Equity and Inclusiveness Manager at the Mental Health Center of Denver.
+Currently, Jes is the Diversity, Equity and Inclusiveness Manager of Training and Education at WellPower.

 Transcriber, Admin Support